microbiome/OMA/20_beta_diversity.md

-## Unsupervized ordination
+## Unsupervised ordination

-Unsupervized ordination methods variation in the data without additional information on covariates or other supervision of the model.
+Unsupervised ordination methods variation in the data without additional information on covariates or other supervision of the model.
 Among the different approaches, Multi-Dimensional Scaling (MDS) and non-metric MDS (NMDS) can be regarded as the standard.
 They are jointly referred to as PCoA.
 For this